-The Society for the Restoration of Lidice was set up to ensure the plans for Lidice became reality, and it had strong British connections through some of its members’ historical wartime links within the Czechoslovak Government-in-exile and the Lidice Shall Live campaign.
-It was established by law in September 1946 and its activities were regulated by government directive.
+The Society for the Restoration of Lidice was set up to ensure the plans for a new Lidice became reality, and it had strong British connections through some of its members’ historical wartime links within the Czechoslovak Government-in-exile and the Lidice Shall Live campaign.
+It was established by law in September 1946, and its activities were regulated by government directives.
 It was the administrative vehicle for managing the creation of the new village and caring for the needs of survivors returning home.
-Its aspirations were ambitious, but primarily the state wanted to provide Lidice women and children with as comfortable a living as possible.
+Its aspirations were ambitious, but primarily, the state wanted to provide Lidice women and children with as comfortable a living as possible.

-The law went through the usual parliamentary procedure, but due to the symbolism of Lidice and the promises given and claims made by key figures, there was an emphasis placed on pushing ratification through so that formal building of the new Lidice could begin promptly.
+The law went through the usual parliamentary procedure, but due to the symbolism of Lidice and the promises and claims made by key figures, there was an emphasis placed on pushing ratification through so that the formal building of the new Lidice could begin promptly.
 Nonetheless, it was September the 13th, 1946, before the Society for the Restoration of Lidice was formally set up with its registered office in Klimentská Street, Prague.
-And the subordination of the Company to the Ministry of the Interior was an absolute prerequisite in ensuring its successful foundation.
+The subordination of the Company to the Ministry of the Interior was an absolute prerequisite for ensuring its successful foundation.

-A government decree, adopted on October the 18th, 1946, set out in detail the statute of the Society for the renewal of Lidice.
+A government decree, adopted on October the 18th, 1946, set out in detail the statute of the Society for the Restoration of Lidice.
 It described its principal aims and objectives:

 “The purpose of the Society is primarily to build Lidice, to give a new home to Lidice women, returning from concentration camps, and their children within the community, as well as the inhabitants Lager, if they return, take care of the memory of the victims of Nazi atrocities… and to restore Lidice so that they become a permanent symbol of the union of all democratic forces that co-built international unity to overcome fascism.”

-With these organisations at the helm, an ideological narrative based around the village increasingly dominated the commemorative one from 1948 onwards.
-That it was the case is shown by a quote from the annual meeting in 1952:
+With these organisations at the helm, an ideological narrative based around the village increasingly dominated the commemorative one from 1948 onward.
+That was the case, is shown by a quote from the annual meeting in 1952:

 “Dignified commemoration of the Lidice victims and strengthening of the fight for global peace.
 The fight against the perpetrators of the obliteration of Lidice, against neo-fascist and revanchist efforts, supported by the American imperialists, that pose a threat again to our freedom and independence; the fight for collective security, unification, a peaceful and democratic Germany; paying tribute to the 10th congress of the Communist Party of Czechoslovakia, the leading constituent of the National Front and the second fight for our liberation.” – Somehow, although listed first, the commemorative aspect of the event was swamped by an increasing emphasis on Communist unity in the fight against fascist expansion, in order to maintain world peace.